NicolasPetton/Indium/readme.md

 (Note: as of July 31 2016, this requires node-nightly, which can be installed with `npm install -g node-nightly`).

-Start a node process with the `--listen` fla:
+Start a node process with the `--listen` flag:

     node --listen myfile.js